sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 ### Persisting and rehydrating state

-An XState state is plain, serializable object literal, which means we can persist it as JSON in a web storage system such as `LocalStorage` and resume it when the user comes back to the application.
+An XState state is a plain, serializable object literal, which means we can persist it as JSON in a web storage system such as `LocalStorage` and resume it when the user comes back to the application.

 First, let's save our state every time a transition happens.
 It ensures we never "miss" a state change.

 {% highlight js %}
-// …

 export default {
   // …
   created() {